CoboGlobal/cobo-waas2-js-sdk/docs/WalletsApi.md

 ## getSpendableList

-> [UTXO] getSpendableList(walletId, txHash, opts)
+> GetSpendableList200Response getSpendableList(walletId, tokenId, opts)

 List spendable UTXOs

-The operation retrieves a list of spendable unspent transaction outputs (UTXOs) for the specified wallet and token.
+The operation retrieves a list of spendable unspent transaction outputs (UTXOs) for a specified wallet and token.  &lt;Note&gt;This operation is applicable to MPC Wallets only.&lt;/Note&gt;

 ### Example